L. Yves Fortier Chair in International Arbitration and International Commercial Law

 Inaugural Fortier Chair Conference, 13 March 2014: In conversation with Yves Fortier (video)

 Andrea K. Bjorklund is a Full Professor and the L. Yves Fortier Chair in International Arbitration and International Commercial Law at McGill University Faculty of Law.
-In 2017, she was named one of McGill’s Norton Rose Fulbright Scholars in International Arbitration and International Commercial Law.
 In Winter 2018, she was a Plumer Fellow at St. Anne’s College and a Visiting Fellow in the Law Faculty, University of Oxford.
+In March 2019, she was elected a vice-president of the governing Executive Council of the American Society of International Law.
+In July 2019, she took up the role of Associate Dean (Graduate Studies) at McGill Law for a three-year mandate.
+In July 2022, she was appointed Norton Rose Fulbright Faculty Scholar in Arbitration and Commercial Law for a third time.

 Prior to joining McGill, Professor Bjorklund taught at the University of California, Davis, School of Law.
 Before entering the academy she was an attorney-adviser on the NAFTA arbitration team in the Office of the Legal Adviser of the U.S. Department of State, in addition to periods at the U.S. International Trade Commission and in private practice at Miller & Chevalier in Washington, D.C.
 She clerked for Judge Samuel J. Ervin, III, of the U.S. Court of Appeals for the Fourth Circuit.
 Professor Bjorklund has a J.D. from Yale Law School, an M.A. in French Studies from New York University, and a B.A. (with High Honors) in History and French from the University of Nebraska.